Small Batch Vanilla Frosting

 Caution: there’s a good chance this frosting won’t make it to the cake. 🙂

-We’ve (probably) all been there – whipping up a simple buttercream like this one, giving it a taste-test (or ten), and suddenly wondering if there’s enough left to actually frost anything.
+We’ve all been there — whipping up buttercream, tasting it once (or five times), and suddenly wondering if there’s enough left to frost anything.

-Making American buttercream frosting is relatively simple, but a few nuances can elevate it from good to great.
-Because let’s be real, what’s on top of the cake is just as important!
+Making American buttercream frosting is relatively simple, but I have a few techniques that can elevate it from good to great.

 - Pipe it into pretty designs on a small 6-inch single or two-layer cake.
-My small vanilla cake would be a classic pairing!
+My vanilla cake for two is another classic pairing.

-- Swirl it on top of a batch of cupcakes (about 4 to 6, depending on your swirl height!)
-My vanilla berry cupcakes for two are a delicious idea.
+- Swirl it on top of a batch of cupcakes.
+My small batch berry vanilla cupcakes are a delicious idea.

 - Sandwich it between two cookies for an extra special treat.